helsingborg-stad/helsingborg-io-sls-api/services/auth/office/README.md

 ## About Office Authorizer

-The Office Authorizer service purpose is to provide an authorization method for Microsoft Office users that us authenticated with
+The Office Authorizer service purpose is to provide an authorization method for Microsoft Office users that is authenticated with
 Azure AD.

 ## Getting Started